-Our network of Money Laundering Reporting Officers ensures that all internal and external reporting requirements are met.
+Our network of Money Laundering Reporting Officers are trained to ensure that all internal and external reporting requirements are met.

 The majority of jurisdictions in which the Firm practices have endorsed those standards and have in place stringent local rules and regulations.